• 4 hours

 [Addressee’s name]

-[Addressee’s post]
+[Addressee’s title]

 [Address]

-[Town – Postcode]
+[Town – ZIP code]

-Layout of the letter
+Layout of the Letter

 Letters also have a particular layout, which is possible to follow in most cases.